giraffe-fsharp/Giraffe/README.md

 The `Giraffe.TokenRouter` module adds alternative `HttpHandler` functions to route incoming HTTP requests through a basic [Radix Tree](https://en.wikipedia.org/wiki/Radix_tree).
 Several routing handlers (e.g.: `routef` and `subRoute`) have been overridden in such a way that path matching and value parsing are significantly faster than using the basic `choose` function.

 This implementation assumes that additional memory and compilation time is not an issue.
-If speed and performance of parsing and path matching of routes is required then `Giraffe.TokenRouter` is the preferred option.
+If speed and performance of parsing and path matching is required then the `Giraffe.TokenRouter` is the preferred option.

 #### router

 The base of all routing decisions is a `router` function instead of the default `choose` function when using the `Giraffe.TokenRouter` module.

-The `router` HttpHandler takes two arguments, first a `HttpHandler` to execute when no route can be matched (typical 404 Not Found handler) and secondly a list of all routing functions.
+The `router` HttpHandler takes two arguments, a `HttpHandler` to execute when no route can be matched (typical 404 Not Found handler) and secondly a list of all routing functions.

 ##### Example: